Quick start¶

 SECRET_KEY_BASE and URL_* variables.

-The SMTP_* variables configure SMTP server used for sending short-lived login
+The SMTP_* variables configure the SMTP server used for sending short-lived

-obtain a login link from the server logs after entering your email address on
+in via a link from the server logs instead (see below).
+Check email

 The server stores the uploaded recordings and other data at